cconrad/cconrad.github.io/_posts/2011-03-03-is-linux-mint-adware.md

 ---
-layout: page
-status: publish
-header: no
-sidebar: left
-published: true
-title: Is Linux Mint adware?
 author:
   display_name: Claus Conrad
+  email: webmaster@clausconrad.com
   login: claus
-  email: webmaster@clausconrad.com
   url: ''
+author_email: webmaster@clausconrad.com
 author_login: claus
-author_email: webmaster@clausconrad.com
-wordpress_id: 400
-wordpress_url: http://www.clausconrad.com/?p=400
-date: '2011-03-03 01:09:09 +0000'
-date_gmt: '2011-03-03 00:09:09 +0000'
 categories:
   - Personal
+comments: true
+date: 2011-03-03 01:09:09 +01:00
+date_gmt: 2011-03-03 00:09:09 +0000
+header: 'no'
+layout: page
+published: true
+sidebar: left
+status: publish
 tags:
   - linux
   - rants
-comments: True
-teaser: "I'm an avid reader of LifeHacker and recently tried out the Linux Mint distribution after reading <a href=\"http//lifehacker.com/#!5469575/why-linux-mint-might-be-a-better-beginners-linux-than-ubuntu\">this post</a>."
+teaser: I'm an avid reader of LifeHacker and recently tried out the Linux Mint distribution after reading <a href="http//lifehacker.com/#!5469575/why-linux-mint-might-be-a-better-beginners-linux-than-ubuntu">this post</a>.
+title: Is Linux Mint adware?
+wordpress_id: 400
+wordpress_url: http://www.clausconrad.com/?p=400
 ---
 While I don't use Linux on the desktop, I run a couple of servers on Ubuntu and other distributions.
 My interest in Linux on the desktop roots in friends and relatives sometimes asking me for advice on cheap/free operating systems for older boxes and laptops, which is why I try to keep a little informed on developments in this area as well.